 Yes Equipment & Services, Inc. Company Profile

 At Yes Equipment & Services, Inc. there is a familiar saying, “If you drive it, sit on it, walk on it, wear it, live it, or eat it, it’s probably been handled by a lift truck.”
-The company, located in Menomonee Falls, Wisconsin and Itasca, Illinois, not far from Chicago, supplies and services new and used lift trucks, as well as personnel carriers, aerial work platforms, material handling equipment and electric forklifts for industries that typically use them to lift and move items throughout a warehouse.
+The company, located in Menomonee Falls, Wisconsin, Madison, Wisconsin and Milwaukee, Wisconsin supplies and services new and used lift trucks, as well as personnel carriers, aerial work platforms, material handling equipment and electric forklifts for industries that typically use them to lift and move items throughout a warehouse.

 CEO Cliff Anglewicz has been in the forklift & lift truck business for 35 years.
 In 1990, he purchased the local Yale dealership, which was originally founded in 1956 as the Hugh Ayers Company.
 Cliff moved the company to its current 52,000 square-foot facility in Menomonee Falls, WI in 1993.
 Before purchasing the Yale dealership, Cliff served six years as president of Volvo Automotive Systems in Detroit, and prior to that as a sales manager at a Caterpillar lift truck dealer.

 Yes Equipment offers at their Wisconsin facilities high-quality, American-made new and used forklifts and lift trucks backed by an international company, one of the largest in the industry.
 Some competitors have farmed out the production and, years later, the necessary parts are unavailable.
 By manufacturing and servicing what it sells, Yale Forklift and its distributors, such as Cliff, provide a chain of original parts and custom service.
 Yes Equipment still services a 1946 Yale lift truck, as well as material handling equipment manufactured by competitors.